John I. & Patricia J. Buster Endowed Professor of Family Sciences,

 Professor of Psychology

 Family Studies & Human Development; Minor: Sociology

 Grand Valley State University, Allendale, Michigan, 1989

 In addition to classroom teaching, Dr. Vazsonyi identifies mentoring both undergraduate and particularly graduate students as one of the most important and rewarding things he does.
 Over the past decade, he has chaired eight Ph.D. students, many of which hold postdocs or tenure-tracks positions at major universities as well as over a dozen M.S. students.
-At the UK, he currently works with a cadre of highly talented Ph.D. students from China, the Czech Republic, Slovakia, Trinidad and Tobago, and the United States.
+At the UK, he currently works with a cadre of highly talented Ph.D. students from China, the Czech Republic, Georgia (The Republic), Slovakia, Trinidad and Tobago, and the United States.

 - FAM 357: Adolescent Development

 - FAM 690: Research Methods in Family Sciences

 - FAM 790: Advanced Research Methods in Family Sciences